Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Tyler Gardner over 3 years ago
+Tyler Gardner almost 4 years ago

 Body cameras seem like a no-brainer.
 More accurate criminal investigations, protection against miscarriages of justice for both the public and police officers, and improved training and standards through analysis of incidents are all real, tangible benefits.